Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 He also hailed the contribution of women working in hospitals, on police forces or in stores during the pandemic while juggling care of children, elders or disabled relatives at home.
 He noted during weeks of stay-at-home orders, women are at risk of suffering domestic violence.

-At an early morning Mass in the Vatican hotel where he lodges, Francis prayed for "rulers, scientists, politicians, who have begun to study the way out, the post-pandemic, this 'after' that has already begun."
-He urged them to "find the right path, always in favor of the people."
+At an early morning Mass in the Vatican hotel where he lodges, Francis prayed for "rulers, scientists, politicians, who have begun to study the way out, the post-pandemic, this 'after' that has already begun".
+He urged them to "find the right path, always in favour of the people".

 -AP, news.com.au